-Gay Sauna.
-Gay Steam Room, Gay Onsen, Gay Bathhouse.
-These are all the same name for a unique part of the gay culture: a venue where men go to have sex with men.
+Gay Sauna, Gay Steam Room, Gay Onsen, Gay Bathhouse.
+These are all the same names for a quintessential part of gay culture: a venue where men go to have sex with men.
 Pure, hypersexual, steamy, erotic SEX.

-While globally gay sauna have been decimated by hookup apps like Grindr and Scruff – and an increased cultural acceptance of the LGBT community – many guys still enjoy the anonymity, the social environment, the facility or the easy of these venues.
+While globally gay saunas have been decimated by hookup apps like Grindr and Scruff (and an increased cultural acceptance of the LGBT community), many guys still enjoy the anonymity, the social environment, the facilities, or the ease of access these venues provide.

-In fact in some part of the world, largely Western Europe and Asia, new high-end gay sauna’s are opening and their popularity seems to be growing again!
-And with this popularity, a new generation of gays is becoming intrigued, wondering: what happens in a gay sauna?
+In fact, in some parts of the world, principally Western Europe and Asia, new high-end gay saunas are opening, and their popularity seems to be growing again!
+And with this fashionableness, a new generation of gays is becoming intrigued, wondering: what happens in a gay sauna?

-So, if you have landed here, we assume you are considering having your first-time gay sauna experience, or just want to brush up on your gay sauna etiquette.
-We are not prudes, we are sex-positive and encourage everyone who is curious to visit a gay sauna and see what they are all about.
+So, if you have landed here on this website, we assume you are considering having your first-time gay sauna experience.
+Or just want to brush up on your gay sauna etiquette.
+We are not prudes; we are sex-positive and encourage everyone curious to visit a gay sauna and see what they are all about.

-Maybe it’s for you, maybe it not….but at least you will find out!
+Maybe it’s for you, perhaps it not….but at least you will find out!

-Don’t be too worried, however, most guys here are very welcoming to newbies and at no point will you ever have to do anything your uncomfortable with.
+Don’t be too worried; most guys here are very welcoming to newbies, and at no point will you ever have to do anything you are uncomfortable with.
 Ask the attendant if you’re confused – or take a friend, and be sure to choose the best gay sauna nearby by using our gay city guides!

 In this article we will cover...